Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise-Part-2/GitHub-Secrets-Best-Practise-Part-2.md

 }
 ```

-As you ca see we have created a service principal in **Azure Entra ID** called `GitHub-projectName-Actions-OIDC`.
+As you can see we have created a service principal in **Azure Entra ID** called `GitHub-projectName-Actions-OIDC`.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2024/GitHub-Secrets-Best-Practise-Part-2/assets/1-service-principal.png)